duxsco/gentoo-installation/docs/post-boot_configuration.md

 systemd-cryptenroll --tpm2-device=list
 ```

-Make sure that the PCRs you are going to use have a valid hash and don't contain only zeroes:
+Make sure that the PCRs you are going to use have a valid hash and don't consist of zeroes only:

 ```shell
 tpm2_pcrread sha256